alankrantas/esp8266-micropython-cookbook/README.md

            callback=lambda _: led.value(not led.value()))
 ```

+> The onboaard LED in most ESP8266s are reversed so it will light up at low voltage instead.

 ## Pull-Up Button

-Reading a button connecting to pin D1 (GPIO 5):
+Reading a button connecting to pin D1 (GPIO 5) and GND, no resistor required:

 ```python
 from machine import Pin, Signal